jdrouet/catapulte/readme.md

 ## Should you use it?

-If, like us, you didn't find any good way of doing transactionnal emails, then Yes!
+If, like us, you didn't find any good way of doing transactionnal emails, then YES!

 ## Why you should use it :